Konstantinos Smolenskis: Career

 After finishing his school studies, Smolenskis enrolled in the Hellenic Army Academy in 1857, but had to interrupt his studies due to his unruly behaviour: he was reported as repeatedly striking his fellow students during arguments with them.
 His own father, who was Minister for Military Affairs at the time, signed the decree expelling him from the academy.
 Instead, Smolenskis enrolled in the Brussels Military Academy in 1860, from where he graduated in 1862.
 Returning to Greece he was commissioned into the Hellenic Army as an artillery warrant officer on 5 December 1863.

 On 5 May 1864, he was promoted to second lieutenant.
 He took part in the Cretan revolution of 1866–1869 as the commander of a company of Philhellenes, taking part with some distinction in battles at Kastelli, Kissamos, Tylissos, Gerakari, Ambelakia, and Mylopotamos.
 On 7 September 1868 he was promoted to lieutenant.
 After the suppression of the Cretan uprising, the ability he had shown led to him being sent to pursue further studies in Germany and France.
 He witnessed the Franco-Prussian War of 1870–1871 from Paris, before returning to Greece in 1871.

 His qualifications and studies earmarked him for senior staff and command appointments.
 In 1876 he published a manual for new officers.
 By 1877, he was a captain.
 In 1881, following the annexation of Thessaly and the Arta Prefecture, Smolenskis served in the commission for the drawing of the new Greek–Ottoman border.
 On 16 July 1881 he was promoted to major.
 In 1885–86, he led the fortification program in the new provinces, and received the Gold Cross of the Order of the Redeemer for his service.
 This was followed later by Belgian and Serbian decorations.

-He then was appointed as professor of fortifications in the Army Academy, a post which he held for several years.
+He then was appointed professor of fortifications in the Army Academy, a post which he held for several years.
 Promoted by special selection to lieutenant colonel on 19 September 1888, he served as prosecutor and president of the 1st Permanent Military Tribunal.
 As lieutenant colonel, he also served in the artillery's technical advisory board and commandant of the artillery fire school.
 On 26 May 1895 he was promoted to full colonel, and in 1896 assumed command of the 3rd Artillery Regiment.